The Ultimate Guide to Credit Card Churning in Canada

 1. Research credit cards on the market

-Apply for the credit cards that you will likely get approved for by checking the eligibility criteria.
-This way, you can avoid application rejections and unnecessary credit checks.
+Apply for the credit cards that you will most likely get approved for by checking the eligibility criteria.
+This way, you can avoid application rejections and unnecessary hard credit checks that can damage your credit score.
+Eligibility criteria typically include:

 In order to receive the sign-up bonuses, you typically need to meet a minimum spending requirement within a specific period of time.
+For example, you may be required to spend $3,000 in the first 3 months, or $24,000 within the first year.
 Be sure to keep track of the amount and the deadline to ensure you can earn the rewards.
-If you are churning multiple cards at once, consider a spreadsheet to track spending.
+If you are churning multiple cards at once, use a spreadsheet to track spending.

 4. Collect the rewards